Pakistani women turn to once-taboo divorce to escape abuse

 "The women have been given so-called freedom and liberty, which causes danger to themselves," Taliban spokesman Ihsanullah Ihsan told Reuters.

-There were at least 1,636 "honor killings" last year, said Pakistani rights group The Aurat Foundation.
-The mere perception that a woman has behaved in a way that "dishonors" her family is sufficient to trigger an attack.
+There were at least 1,636 "honour killings" last year, said Pakistani rights group The Aurat Foundation.
+The mere perception that a woman has behaved in a way that "dishonours" her family is sufficient to trigger an attack.

 Pashtun singer Ghazala Javed became a statistic in June.
 A famous beauty, she married after fleeing Taliban threats.
 Then she discovered her new husband already had a wife.
 When she asked for a divorce, she and her father were shot dead.